-By using the methods outlined in the two previous articles that make up this market research consultants’ secrets series, we were able to cross reference a number of variables to link those activities that generated incremental, in-state spending, identify where state promotional dollars would be best allocated, and advise on future spending that would generated the greatest return for state residents in incremental tax revenue.
+We were able to cross reference a number of variables to link those activities that generated incremental, in-state spending, identify where state promotional dollars would be best allocated, and advise on future spending that would generated the greatest return for state residents in incremental tax revenue.

 The question of how to measure marketing performance may be daunting on the surface, but anytime you can measure the delivery and result variables over time, you will have the basis for a predictive model that can be used to maximize future performance.

 Measure Marketing Case Study #1: Cell Phone Manufacturer